2-Day Trip to Kinugawa Onsen from Tokyo

-2 Days Itinerary with Strawberry Picking and Onsen Trip to Kinugawa, Tochigi!
+2 Days Itinerary with Strawberry Picking and Onsen in Kinugawa, Tochigi!

 Have you heard of strawberry picking in Japan??
 The season of strawberry in Japan is from December to May, and during the season, there are a lot of strawberry farms open for picking for visitors.
 It’s one of most popular activities through winter and spring in Japan.
 How amazing to taste delicious and sweet strawberries in all-you-can-eat style right after picking them by yourself??

 In Japan, there are several types of famous “luxury” branded strawberries which are farmed only in particular regions such as Amaou (あまおう) from Fukuoka Prefecture and Beni Hoppe (紅ほっぺ) from Shizuoka Prefecure, and they usually taste extremely good (also quite pricey).
 Tochi Otome (とちおとめ) is one of most popular types of strawberries, which are large, vivid red and sweet, and cultivated in Tochigi Prefecture where most of strawberries are produced in Japan.